Lexicon Gaming Convention: LexiCon 2014

 LexiCon 2014 included several unusual or unique events.
-In 2014 introduced SmashUp!: The Beat a Little Girl edition.
+In 2014 introduced "SmashUp!: The Beat a Little Girl edition."
 While potentially upsetting in its title, the event is actually a challenge from one of Grzywacz's daughters, a notoriously excellent game player, to every convention attendee.
 Only one player was able to win out over her.
-Unlike other regional conventions which often include an off-site party at a local bar or tavern, Lexicon hosted a Saturday night party onsite.
-This party became infamous for the impromptu lap dance of a male attendee for convention founder Grzywacz.
-The party also included a 50+ person Werewolf game, a 30+ (very adult) person Say Anything game as well as numerous plays of Cards Against Humanity and Crap or Slap.
-Finally, Lexicon introduced an original game (Lexicon: The Game) as a fundraiser as part of its charity efforts.
+Unlike other regional conventions, which often include an off-site party at a local bar or tavern, Lexicon hosted a Saturday night party onsite.
+This party became infamous for the impromptu lap dance of a male attendee for Grzywacz.
+The party also included a 50+ person Werewolf game, a 30+ person Say Anything game as well as numerous plays of Cards Against Humanity and Crap or Slap.
+Finally, Lexicon introduced an original game, "Lexicon: The Game", as a fundraiser as part of its charity efforts.

-Some of the many other events at Lexicon 2014 included a Magic: The Gathering tournament, a math trade, a flea market, many Pathfinder RPG campaign events, Warhammer 40K and Fantasy tournaments, War Machine demos, HeroClix tournament, Ticket to Ride tournament, DC Deck Building Game tournament, a Cosplay Contest, Learn 5 Family Games in 90 Minutes, and a Children's Game area.
+Some of the many other events at Lexicon 2014 included a "Magic: The Gathering" tournament, a math trade, a flea market, many Pathfinder RPG campaign events, Warhammer 40K and Fantasy tournaments, War Machine demos, HeroClix tournament, Ticket to Ride tournament, DC Deck Building Game tournament, a Cosplay Contest, Learn 5 Family Games in 90 Minutes, and a Children's Game area.

 Holland, Grzywacz and Franseth also worked to keep the tone of the convention light and fun.
 Each day featured a different theme for the convention organizers.
-Day 1 was Pirates, Day 2 was Mad Scientists, and Day 3 was Engineers.
+Day 1 featured Pirates, Day 2 was Mad Scientists, and Day 3 had Engineers.
 Convention attendees were encouraged and welcomed to come in costume.
 Other costumes included characters from Death Note and Adventure Time as well as original costumes out of fantasy, sci-fi and steampunk universes.

-LexiCon set as a goal to be open to all attendees and to ensure an environment that was friendly to everyone.
-Because other conventions have struggled with creating welcoming environments, Greg discussed this topic along with others on the Rad Ass Bitches podcast.
+LexiCon set a goal to be open to all attendees and to ensure an environment that was friendly to everyone.
+Because other conventions have struggled with creating welcoming environments, Greg discussed this topic along with others on The Rad Ass Bitches podcast.

 LexiCon 2015

-LexiCon 2015 occurred April 17–19, 2015.
-LexiCon 2015 had originally been scheduled for May in 2014 to avoid conflicting with race season at Keeneland Horse Track, a major draw for Lexington, Ky.
-However, the organizers determined that this was less inconvenient than the May date of 2014 had been which coincided with exams at local universities and the Kentucky Derby.
-The trade-off is more limited hotel space.
+LexiCon 2015 took place from April 17-19, 2015.
+Originally scheduled for May in 2014, the organizers decided to change the date to avoid conflicts with local university exams and the Kentucky Derby, although this resulted in more limited hotel space.

-Kickstarter was introduced as a funding mechanism in 2015.
-Convention backers provided over $6000 in support thus ensuring that events could be planned longer in advance and that the convention could expand to include more interesting convention items like custom dice and drinking glasses.
-Other funding innovations included the introduction of packages that entitled the purchaser to obtain a hotel room with events and enhancements along with their badge.
+In 2015, Kickstarter was introduced as a funding mechanism, with convention backers contributing over $6,000 to support the event.
+This allowed for longer-term planning and the inclusion of additional items like custom dice and drinking glasses.
+Packages were also introduced, offering attendees the option to obtain a hotel room along with event enhancements and their badge.